-I've been roasting with 200 Degrees for 5 years and before that I was working as a Barista for numerous cafes.
+"I've been roasting with 200 Degrees for 5 years; before that I was working as a barista for numerous cafes"

 We work closely with a number of different importers who are able to offer us seasonal coffees as well unique coffees such as exclusive microlots or new varitetals.
 When choosing which coffees to buy we take into account the 'story' behind the bean, the traceability, how different it is to previous coffees we have had but also whether we are able to build a relationship with the importer and the farms that they buy from.

 The cupping process is a way to evaluate a coffee's flavour and aroma.
-We do this by brewing the coffees in the same way using the same recipe and without any filters that can affect the end result.
-The coffee is then 'slurped' from a cupping to aerate the coffee releasing its aroma and enhancing the flavour.
+We do this by brewing the coffees without any filters that can affect the end result.
+It's then 'slurped' from a cupping to aerate the coffee releasing its aroma and enhancing the flavour.

 Want to Drink Better Coffee at work?
-Serve it to others?
-Become known for a quality brew?

 For a free coffee assessment, give us acall on 0115 837 4849, email firstname.lastname@example.org, or click on the button below to see more about our business solutions and send us a message.